 The plan includes a four-pronged approach to providing direct, immediate, and comprehensive relief to LEAs.

 - Building capacity for, and expanding access to, high-quality online instructional resources.
-More information will be coming soon.
+For more information, visit the Building Capacity for and Expanding Access to High-Quality Online Instructional Resources page.

 - Providing training for educators in the provision of online and remote instruction.
-More information will be coming soon.
+For more information, visit the Providing Training for Educators in the Provision of Online and Remote Instruction page.

 - Expanding and building capacity of school staff to provide mental health services, to better support students.
-More information will be coming soon.
+For more information, visit the Expanding and Building Capacity of School Staff to Provide Mental Health Services page.

 - Plan Approval from Wisconsin’s Joint Finance Committee